 As measured by: (a bunch of key results)’

-Whether your measurable goal is for the long term, quarter, or even for the next month, this formula will help you make it happen.
+Whether your measurable goal or objective is for the long term, quarter, or even for the next month, this formula will help you make it happen.

 Now, let’s take a closer look at every OKR example:

 A product marketing OKR is used to track the success and growth of your product or service.
 While it’s the responsibility of your SaaS marketing team to set and create these measurable milestones, they shouldn’t self-isolate themselves from other departments.